Asian Infrastructure Investment Bank: Lending results

+AIIB loans are fully transparent and publicly accessible on AIIB's website.

 2016

 During 2016, AIIB committed a total of $1.73 billion to nine projects, among which six projects are joint initiatives with other international lenders such as the World Bank and the Asian Development Bank.
 It had achieved its loan target of $1.2 billion for the first year.